cbergmeir/cc2425/session3/README.md

 And now the question is, how can I create my own container with my software?

 With `build` option you can convert containers between the formats supported by Singularity.
-And you can use it in conjunction with a Singularity definition file to create a container from scratch and customized it to fit your needs.
+And you can use it in conjunction with a Singularity definition file to create a container from scratch and customize it to fit your needs.

 ### Downloading a container from Docker Hub